netscaler/netscaler-helm-charts/citrix-gslb-controller/README.md

    helm install my-release citrix/citrix-ingress-controller --set localRegion=<local-cluster-region>,localCluster=<local-cluster-name>,sitedata[0].siteName=<site1-name>,sitedata[0].siteIp=<site1-ip-address>,sitedata[0].secretName=<site1-login-file>,sitedata[0].siteRegion=<site1-region-name>,sitedata[1].siteName=<site2-name>,sitedata[1].siteIp=<site2-ip-address>,sitedata[1].secretName=<site2-login-file>,sitedata[1].siteRegion=<site2-region-name>,license.accept=yes,openshift=true
    ```

-The command deploys Citrix Multi-Cluster Ingress controller on your Openshift cluster in the default configuration.
+The command deploys Citrix GSLB controller on your Openshift cluster in the default configuration.
 The [configuration](#configuration) section lists the mandatory and optional parameters that you can configure during installation.

 ### Installed components

 The following components are installed:

--  [Citrix Ingress controller](https://github.com/citrix/citrix-k8s-ingress-controller) running as Multi-Cluster Ingress Controller
+-  [Citrix Ingress controller](https://github.com/citrix/citrix-k8s-ingress-controller) running as GSLB Controller

 ## CRDs configuration

-CRDs can be installed/upgraded automatically when we install/upgrade Citrix Multi-Cluster Ingress controller using parameter `crds.install=true` in Helm.
+CRDs can be installed/upgraded automatically when we install/upgrade Citrix GSLB controller using parameter `crds.install=true` in Helm.
 If you do not want to install CRDs, then set the option `crds.install` to `false`.
 By default, CRDs too get deleted if you uninstall through Helm.
 This means, even the CustomResource objects created by the customer will get deleted.
 If you want to avoid this data loss set `crds.retainOnDelete` to `true`.

 > **Note:**
 > Installing again may fail due to the presence of CRDs.
-Make sure that you back up all CustomResource objects and clean up CRDs before re-installing Citrix Multi-Cluster Ingress Controller.
+Make sure that you back up all CustomResource objects and clean up CRDs before re-installing Citrix GSLB Controller.

 There are a few examples of how to use these CRDs, which are placed in the folder: [Example-CRDs](https://github.com/citrix/citrix-helm-charts/tree/master/example-crds).
 Refer to them and install as needed, using the following command:
 ```kubectl create -f <crd-example.yaml>```